What is Ethno Research?

 ‘Ethno’ is JM International’s program for folk, world and traditional music, aimed at young musicians (13-30).
 Founded in 1990 in Falun, Sweden, Ethno’s mission is to revive, invigorate and disseminate our global traditional musical heritage.
 Today Ethno is present in over 20 countries, running a series of annual international music camps, workshops and concerts that promote peace, tolerance and understanding.

-The three-year research project is made possible through a grant from Margaret A. Cargill Philanthropies, as part of a wider programme of development for Ethno World.
+The four-year research project was made possible through a grant from Margaret A. Cargill Philanthropies, as part of a wider programme of development for Ethno World.